Depascuali/Investment-Portfolio-tracking-Apps-Script-BI-tool-/README.md

 To obtain prices in Argentine pesos, the Blue Dollar (freely traded) would be considered.
 For this purpose, using the following script: https://pastebin.com/ER3PWuTi, you could utilize the formula =IMPORTJSON("https://api.bluelytics.com.ar/v2/latest", "/blue/value_sell", "noHeaders") to fetch the real-time Blue Dollar exchange rate.

 # Okay, but what about Portfolio Evolution...
 Once we had the value of our portfolio in both dollars and pesos in real-time, the following question arose: How do we measure the evolution of the portfolio over time?
 After some trial and error, I arrived at a small solution.
-Since we had the real-time quotes for all assets, we could take a "snapshot" of those assets and save them daily in a sheet.
+Since we had the real-time quotes for all assets, we could take a "snapshot" of those assets and save them daily ihttps://github.com/Depascuali/Investment-Portfolio-tracking/issuesn a sheet.
 This way, a new table would be generated on that sheet with the historical data of all quotes.
 This was done with the following code in Apps Script:

  ```javascript
 function recordPortfolioValue() {